UC Davis pepper spray incident: Synopsis

 On 18 November 2011, campus police officer Lt.
-John Pike pepper-sprayed nonviolent demonstrators at UC Davis.
+John Pike pepper sprayed nonviolent demonstrators at UC Davis.
 The demonstrations were primarily in response to tuition hikes at the university, and more broadly aligned with the Occupy movement.
 The specific triggering event for the incident was the refusal of the demonstrators to comply with an order to remove their encampment.

 According to The New York Times, multiple videos show a peaceful demonstration with officers "freely moving about".
 According to U.C.
 Davis police chief Annette Spicuzza, the protesters had surrounded the officers and would not let them leave.

 Following the incident, the campus police chief and two officers were placed on administrative leave.
-UC Davis student and faculty organizations called for the resignation of Linda P.B.
-Katehi, chancellor of UC Davis.
+UC Davis student and faculty organizations called for the resignation of Linda Katehi, chancellor of UC Davis.
 Katehi requested an inquiry into the incident and, in response, Mark Yudof, president of the University of California system appointed a task force to investigate the incident.
 The task force was composed of students, faculty, staff, and members from the UC community and led by former California Supreme Court Justice and UC Davis Professor Emeritus of Law, Cruz Reynoso.

 President Yudof also contracted Kroll Inc. and its chairman, former Los Angeles Police Chief William J. Bratton, to conduct the factual investigation and a review of police procedures for the task force.
 The Davis Division of the UC Academic Senate (the faculty of the University of California) conducted their own, separate investigation concurrently as well.
-Personnel in the Yolo County district attorney's office and Yolo County sheriff's department also reviewed the pepper-spray incident to determine whether there was any "criminal conduct".
+Personnel in the Yolo County district attorney's office and Yolo County sheriff's department also reviewed the pepper spray incident to determine whether there was any "criminal conduct".
 Finally, President Yudof instructed Christopher Edley, dean of the UC Berkeley School of Law, and Charles Robinson, general counsel for the University of California, to conduct a separate review of protocols concerning non-violent protests at all ten UC campuses.